 - GDL & BVC – BPP Law School

-Michael, along with other members of Three Stone, is an author of the 5th Edition of Schaw Miller and Bailey – Personal Insolvency Law and Practice.
-The 6th Edition is currently in production.
+Michael, along with other members of Three Stone, is an author of the 6th Edition of Schaw Miller and Bailey – Personal Insolvency Law and Practice.

 Outside of chambers Michael enjoys amateur dramatics and musical theatre.
 His recent roles include Eddie in the Heather Brothers’ “A Slice of Saturday Night”, the General in “Seussical”, Werner Heisenberg in an award-winning production of Michael Frayn’s “Copenhagen” and Frank Lubey in Arthur Miller’s “All My Sons”.
 He also was a late replacement for the lead part “Man in Chair” in “the Drowsy Chaperone” and the part of Witherspoon in “Arsenic and Old Lace”.
 His most recent roles were as Sir Henry Angkatell in Agatha Christie’s “The Hollow” and (again as a late replacement) the Vicar in “Goodnight Mr Tom”.

 Other pertinent information